RBGKew/bioinfo-utils/docs/advice/from_sequences_to_phylogenies.md

 Recent work by people in [T. Warnow's group](http://tandy.cs.illinois.edu/) suggest that a combination of PASTA and [BAli-Phy](http://www.bali-phy.org/) could [work well](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-016-3101-8#Sec15) although more testing on real data is needed (pers. com. from Mike Nute, PhyloSynth symposium, Montpellier, France, August 2018).

 ### UPP
-UPP produces slightly more accurate alignments for fragmented DNA than MAFFT, see the documentation [here](https://github.com/smirarab/sepp/blob/master/README.UPP.md).
+UPP produces more accurate alignments than MAFFT or PASTA in the case of fragmented sequences, see the documentation [here](https://github.com/smirarab/sepp/blob/master/README.UPP.md).
 UPP splits the data set into more fragmented and less fragmented sequences.
 It then produces a backbone alignment and Hidden Markov Models (HMM) from the less fragmented sequences and attempts to fit the more fragmented sequences into each HMM.
 The final alignment is then selected from the best supported HMM.
 If the range of sequence lengths is highly variable or most of your fragments are much shorter than the target reference sequence, you can use the UPP ```-M``` option, and you may need to specify something like "95th percentile of all sequence lengths in data set" as input for this option.